minzhou1003/ec601-project/MASKrcnn_model/README.md

 Although it is no suprise the pretrained COCO dataset weights helped minimize training loss I was interested to see that the [preprocessed data](https://github.com/astoycos/ec601-project/tree/master/Lung_Segmentation) did much worse.
 However, after looking though the preprocessed Dataset I began to see some chest xrays with too much segmentation as shown below.

+PUT IN SEG IMAGES

+From the Previous results it was clear that further training and hyperparameter tuning should be compleated using non-segmented data with pretrained coco weights.
+Also, rather than using just losses to evaluate the accuracy of the model, a formal submission csv was created and submitted in order to acquire an official score from kaggle.
+Th.046 e submission format was as follows,

+with my intial model scoring a pretty dismal score of .04635.

+For the next training attempt I began by boosting the resolution of the input images from 256 X 256 to 512 X 512, thinking that the added resolution may help the model distinguish between radiograph background and lung opacities

 ## Authors

 * **Andrew Stoycos** - astoycos@bu.edu